-The continuous evaluation option requires the work done by students throughout the term to be evaluated.
-For this purpose, evidence of student learning is gathered through different exams showing how well students have developed the different skills, based on the evaluation criteria.
+The continuous evaluation option requires the assessment of the work done by students throughout the term.
+For this purpose, evidence of student learning is gathered through different exams showing how well students have developed the different skills, based on the evaluation criteria already presented.